Etruscan society: Government

 The historical Etruscans had achieved a state system of society, with remnants of the chiefdom and tribal forms.
 In this they were ahead of the surrounding Italics, who still had chiefs and tribes.
-It is believed that the Etruscan government style changed from total monarchy to oligarchic democracy (as the Roman Republic) in the 6th century BC.
-It is important to note this did not happen to all the city states.
+It is believed that the Etruscan government style changed from absolute monarchy to a republic (as the Roman Republic) in the 6th century BC.
+This did not happen to all the city states.

 The Etruscan state government was essentially a theocracy.
 The government was viewed as being a central authority, over all tribal and clan organizations.
 It retained the power of life and death; in fact, the gorgon, an ancient symbol of that power, appears as a motif in Etruscan decoration.
 The adherents to this state power were united by a common religion.
 Political unity in Etruscan society was the city-state, which was probably the referent of methlum, “district”.
 Etruscan texts name quite a number of magistrates, without much of a hint as to their function: the camthi, the parnich, the purth, the tamera, the macstrev, and so on.
 The people were the mech.
 Initially the methlum were ruled by kings, known as lucumons (the infinitive of verb "to rule" is lucair).
 These kings were associated with the use of fasces and other regal insignia.
 The lucumons were later replaced by annual magistrates known as zilath.